-The Creative Pebble (link to check the price on Amazon and B&H Photo/Video) is an excellent example of a pair of USB computer speakers.
+The Creative Pebble is an excellent example of a pair of USB computer speakers.

-There are also plenty of DAC converters available that can connect to a digital output of a computer and convert the digital audio signal to analog in order to drive “analog-only” speakers.
+There are also plenty of DAC converters available that can connect to a computer's digital output and convert the digital audio signal to analog to drive “analog-only” speakers.

 The DACs mentioned above may very well offer better results than the built-in sound cards of our digital audio devices.

 Audio interfaces also have built-in DACs and ADCs.
 This allows them to easily connect many audio transducers to a computer via a single digital connection.

 These audio transducer devices can be either input or output devices and include inherently analog devices such as speakers/monitors, headphones, microphones and instruments.

 These audio interface I/Os generally have better sound quality and greater versatility than a computer’s built-in sound card.

 A common low-end “prosumer” audio interface is the Focusrite Scarlett 2i2:

 If we have a look at the rear of the Focusrite Scarlett 2i2 audio interface, we see two 1/4″ TRS line outputs (left channel and right channel audio) that are meant to send audio to our studio monitors.

 There are plenty of better professional audio interfaces on the market that feature multiple stereo pairs of monitor (speaker) outputs.